Today let's welcome back guest blogger Diane Burton with a book from her Outer Rim collection.

 After tavern owner Rissa Dix rescues two girls from a slave ship, she must rally the townsfolk to prevent traffickers from raiding the frontier colony.
 She’s met with apathy and disbelief.
 Because she lost her own baby to traffickers, she’s determined that no other mother will suffer the same heartache.

 Industrialist heir Dillan Rusteran aids her in rescuing more children.
 Little do they know they’re about to tangle with a trafficking ring that puts Rissa in danger.
 Dillan’s loved her for years despite her claim she’s too old for him.
-As they fight the traffickers, will she finally see him in a new l
+As they fight the traffickers, will she finally see him in a new light?

 Excerpt —